alexellis/awesome-baremetal/README.md

 * [Lokomotive](https://github.com/kinvolk/lokomotive-kubernetes) - "Lokomotive is a 100% open-source Kubernetes distribution from the folks at Kinvolk"
 * [MaaS](https://maas.io) - "Metal as a Service" by Canonical
 * [Matchbox](https://matchbox.psdn.io) - "Matchbox is a service that matches bare-metal machines to profiles that PXE boot and provision clusters"
+* [metalk8s](https://github.com/scality/metalk8s) - "MetalK8s was launched to make it easier to run Kubernetes (K8s) on bare-metal servers that need persistent storage" by Scality
 * [Metal Stack](https://metal-stack.io) - "we believe kubernetes runs best on bare metal. we build an api to manage bare metal hardware and kubernetes on top of that."
 * [Metal³](https://github.com/metal3-io) - "Bare Metal Host Provisioning for Kubernetes" - with ClusterAPI support and built with Ironic
 * [mr-provisioner](https://github.com/mr-provisioner/mr-provisioner) - "Bare metal provisioning tool"